 On a Roof Top Tour in Stockholm

-I thought maybe it was just me and I wasn’t lining up the tether head correctly, but as the tour continued everyone experienced similar hang ups.
-You’d have to re-position yourself to make the tether track smoothly, which posed a problem sometimes when there were no hand rails to hang on to.
+I thought maybe it was just me and I wasn’t lining up the tethered head correctly, but as the tour continued everyone experienced similar hang-ups.
+You’d have to re-position yourself to make the tether track smoothly, which posed a problem sometimes when there were no handrails to hang on to.
 Sometimes I ended up using my foot to gently guide the tether forward and free it from being hung up.

 Tips for the Stockholm Roof Top Tour

 After experiencing this activity, I think it is only fair that I pass on some tips to those of you who are considering this tour on your next visit to Stockholm.

 Are you afraid of heights?
 This tour is not for the faint of heart or anybody that experiences vertigo.
 There are no handrails when you are on the rooftop and you need to be able to maintain composure and balance for the duration of the tour.
 If you are scared of heights or experience vertigo, I do not recommend that you take this tour.

 Make sure your tether is straight: When you are getting your harness on and connecting your tether in the attic room, make sure your tether is straight.
 If not, you will have a twist in it and this will make it hard to lead the tether during the tour.

 Bring along a camera strap: If you want to take pictures from the rooftop, you will have to secure your camera to your body.
 This means you need a long, cross-body type strap.
 Yes, even for your point and shoot.
 They do not allow wrist straps.
 They do provide cell phone pouches with a neck strap so you can bring your phone if you like.

 Wear long sleeves and long pants: Even at the height of summer, Stockholm brings a cool wind.
 When you get up above the city, there are no obstructions and the wind will be howling at you.
 Be prepared for this by dressing in long pants and bringing a long sleeve shirt.